-When managing currency risk, la Caisse uses derivative financial instruments to manage its exposure to currencies.
+To strategically manage currency risk, la Caisse uses currency derivatives to manage its exposure to the main currencies of developed countries according to hedging targets.
+For other currencies, a discretionary hedge may be implemented to manage the foreign currency exposures of the portfolios or of certain investments.
 Moreover, currency risk can be managed by way of natural hedging activities, including the financing of investments in the same currency.